-After some posturing and angling for “money fights,” reigning welterweight champ Tyron Woodley will defend his belt against top contender Stephen Thompson at UFC 205.
+After some posturing and angling for “money fights,” reigning welterweight champ Tyron Woodley will defend his belt against top contender Stephen Thompson at UFC 205 (online sportsbooks).

 Woodley confirmed the pairing on Friday during the weigh-in show for UFC Fight Night “Poirier vs. Johnson.”
 UFC 205 takes place at Madison Square Garden in New York on Nov.
 12 and is expected to include a 170-pound clash between Donald Cerrone and Kelvin Gastelum and a middleweight tilt pitting Rashad Evans against Tim Kennedy.

 Woodley claimed welterweight gold with a first-round knockout of Robbie Lawler at UFC 201 on July 30.
 After the victory, he balked at Thompson’s challenge for a future bout, instead pointing toward lucrative potential matchups with Georges St. Pierre or Nick Diaz.